Polymer/old-docs-site/faq.md

 See our [Browser Compatibility](/compatibility.html) page for more information.

-#### What's up with the name {{site.project_title}}?

-It's just the first thing we came up with.
-We're not necessarily huge fans of it, and it will likely change at some point in the future.

 ## Web Components

 #### How do I package a bunch of custom elements together?